Greek National Road 2

-Greek National Road 2 (Εθνική Οδός 2, abbreviated as EO2) is a single carriageway with at-grade intersections, located in the regions of West Macedonia, Central Macedonia and East Macedonia and Thrace.
-It connects the Albanian border near Florina with the Turkish border near Alexandroupoli.
-Its section east of Thessaloniki has been replaced by the new A2 motorway (Egnatia Odos).
-The section between the Albanian border and Thessaloniki is part of European route E86.
+Greek National Road 2 (Εθνική Οδός 2), abbreviated as the EO2, is a national road in northern Greece.
+It is as of May 2026 the longest national road in Greece, running for 583.0 km between the border with Albania near Krystallopigi and the border with Turkey near Kipoi, via Thessaloniki.
+The section of EO2 between Krystallopigi and Gefyra carries European route E86, while the section east of Thessaloniki has been superseded by the newer A2 motorway (Egnatia Odos).

 Route

-The EO2 is officially defined as an east-west route through northwestern Greece, southern Macedonia and southern Thrace, between the Albania–Greece border to the west near Krystallopigi, and the Greece–Turkey border to the east at Kipoi: in practice, the EO2 is split into two parts by the A2 motorway (Egnatia Odos) replacing the segment between Efkarpia and Lagyna.
+The EO2 is officially defined as an east–west route through northern Greece, passing through the administrative regions of Western Macedonia, Central Macedonia, and Eastern Macedonia and Thrace.
+The route runs between the Albania–Greece border near Krystallopigi to the west, and the Greece–Turkey border at Kipoi to the east: in practice, the EO2 is split into two parts by the A2 motorway (Egnatia Odos), which replaced the segment between Efkarpia and Lagyna.
+The A2 also provides a faster route than the EO2 between Lagyna and Kipoi.

-The western section (Krystallopigi–Efkarpia) passes through Vatochori, Pisoderi, Florina, Edessa, Giannitsa, Chalkidona and Thessaloniki; The eastern section (Lagyna–Kipoi) passes through Lagkadikia, Amphipolis, Kavala, Toxotes, Xanthi, Lagos, Komotini, Mesti, Alexandroupolis, Feres and Ardani.
+The western section (Krystallopigi–Efkarpia) passes through Vatochori, Pisoderi, Florina, Edessa, Giannitsa, Chalkidona and the city centre of Thessaloniki; The eastern section (Lagyna–Kipoi) passes through Lagkadikia, Amphipolis, Kavala, Toxotes, Xanthi, Lagos, Komotini, Mesi, Alexandroupolis, Feres and Ardani.
 The EO2 overlaps with the EO15 from Vatochori to Trigono, with the EO3 from Agios Athanasios to Vevi, and with the EO1 Chalkidona to Gefyra.

-In addition to replacing a small part of the EO2 north of Thessaloniki, the A2 motorway also provides a faster route than the EO2 between Thessaloniki and Kipoi.
-Since 1975, the EO2 formed part of the European route E86 from Krystallopigi to Gefyra, although the section between Gefyra and Thessaloniki was dropped in October 2000.
+Since 1975, the EO2 is part of three European routes: the E79 follows the EO2 from Thessaloniki to Efkarpia; the E86 from Krystallopigi to Florina and from Arnissa to Gefyra (the section between Gefyra and Thessaloniki was dropped on 12 September 1986); and the E85 from Alexandroupolis to Ardani.